mdditt2000/kubernetes-1-18/cis 1.14/QuickStartGuideCluster.md

-# Kubernetes 1.18 and Container Ingress Controller Quick Start Guide
+# Kubernetes 1.18 and Container Ingress Controller clusterIP Quick Start Guide

 This page is created to document K8S 1.18 with integration of CIS and BIGIP.
 Please contact me at m.dittmer@f5.com if you have any questions